-APP are a group of proteins whose plasma concentrations increase (positive APP) or decrease (negative APP) as a response to inflammation, infection, and tissue damage (52-54).
+APP are a group of proteins whose plasma concentrations increase (positive APP) or decrease (negative APP) as a response to inflammation, infection, and tissue damage (48, 49).
 In case of inflammation, infection, and tissue damage, neutrophils and macrophages release cytokines into the blood.
 The liver responds by producing many positive APP to them.
-At the same time, production of some proteins are reduced.
-Thus these proteins are called negative APP.
-Some of the well-known negative APP are albumin, transferrin, retinol-binding protein, antithrombin, and transcortin.
-The decrease of such proteins is also used as an indicator of inflammation.
-The physiological role of decreased synthesis of such proteins may be protection of amino acids for production of positive APP, effectively.
-Due to the same reason, production of HDL and LDL may also be suppressed in the liver.
-By this way, although the similar mean age, gender distribution, smoking, and BMI in both groups, the higher triglycerides, DM, and CHD against the significantly lower HDL and LDL values can be explained in the above study (33).
-Beside that although the lower mean age, BMI, FPG, LDL, and HDL, the highest CHD of the first group can also be explained by the same theory in the present study.
-Similarly, although the mean triglycerides, fibrinogen, C-reactive protein, and glucose values were higher in cases with ischemic stroke, the oxidized LDL values did not correlate with age, stroke severity, and outcome in another study (55).
-Additionally, significant alterations occurred in the lipid metabolism and lipoproteins composition during infections, and triglycerides increased whereas HDL and LDL decreased in another study (56).
-Furthermore, a 10 mg/dL increase of LDL was associated with a 3% lower risk of hemorrhagic stroke in another study (57).
-Similarly, the highest HT and DM parallel to the increased LDL and HDL values, and the highest COPD, CHD, and CRD in contrast to the lowest LDL and HDL values may show initially positive but eventually negative acute phase proteins functions of LDL and HDL in the metabolic syndrome in another study (58), and the safest values of LDL were between 80 and 100 mg/dL in the plasma in the same study (58).
+At the same time, productions of some other proteins are suppressed.
+Therefore these proteins are called negative APP.
+Some of the wellknown negative APP are albumin, transferrin, retinolbinding protein, antithrombin, and transcortin.
+The suppression of such proteins is also used as an indicator of inflammation.
+The physiological role of suppressed synthesis of such proteins may be protection of amino acids for production of positive APP, sufficiently.
+Due to the same underlying cause, production of HDL and LDL may also be suppressed in the liver.
+In this way, although the similar mean age, gender distribution, smoking, and BMI in both groups, the higher triglycerides, DM, and CHD against the significantly lower HDL and LDL values can be explained in the above study (31).
+Similarly, although the lower mean age, BMI, FPG, LDL, and HDL, the highest CHD of the first group can also be explained by the same theory in the present study.
+Beside that although the mean triglycerides, fibrinogen, C-reactive protein, and glucose values were higher in cases with ischemic stroke, the oxidized LDL values did not correlate with the age, stroke severity, and outcome in another study (50).
+Additionally, significant alterations occurred in the lipid metabolism and lipoproteins compositions during infections, and plasma triglycerides increased whereas HDL and LDL decreased in another study (51).
+Furthermore, a 10 mg/dL increase of plasma LDL value was associated with a 3% lower risk of hemorrhagic stroke in another study (52).
+Similarly, in one of the previous studies (53), we included 815 cases (477 females), totally.
+The highest prevalence of HT and DM parallel to the increased plasma LDL and HDL values, and the highest prevalence of COPD, CHD, and CRD in contrast to the lowest plasma values of LDL and HDL may show initially positive but eventually negative APP functions of LDL and HDL in the metabolic syndrome, and the most desired values of LDL were in between 80 and 100 mg/dL in the plasma (53).